Tooth Cavities and composite treatments

 What does a cavity feel like?

-Cavities will not always cause symptoms and usually it will be discovered during a general examination of the teeth.
+Cavities will not always cause symptoms and usually it will be discovered a general examination of the teeth.
 If symptoms occur, the most common will be:

 -a freezing sensation from the teeth